UTSAVS26/PyVerse/Machine_Learning/Spam-Email-Detector/Readme.md

-#  Spam Email Detector — Machine Learning & Streamlit App
+#  Spam Email Detector — Machine Learning

 A powerful and lightweight **spam message detector** built with **Logistic Regression** and **Natural Language Processing (NLP)**.
 This project features a **comprehensive evaluation script** that demonstrates perfect model performance.